Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Cost-of-capital valuation based on the two-step actuarial approach

 It turns out that the best estimate appears as a two-step actuarial valuation for which there is no distortion of the different measures, i.e. $ \pi^{(1)}\left[ S\right]=\mathbb{E}^\mathbb{Q}\left[S\right]$ and $ \pi^{(2)}\left[ S\right]=\mathbb{E}^\mathbb{P}\left[S\right] $.
 In general, the expression (\ref{BE}) could be hardly tractable since we can possibly have an infinite number of actuarial scenarios.
 For practical purposes, we will often consider the \textit{approximated} best estimate $\widehat{BE}$ defined by

 for a finite number $n$ of actuarial scenarios: $A_{1},A_{2},...,A_{n} \in\mathcal{F}^{\left( 2\right) }$.

-The best estimate in Definition \ref{BEDEF} appears as an average of risk-neutral valuations which are applied to the risk which remains after having conditioned on the actuarial filtration.
+The best estimate in Equation \eqref{BE} appears as an average of risk-neutral valuations which are applied to the risk which remains after having conditioned on the actuarial filtration.
 Hereafter, we consider some special cases:

 \begin{itemize} \item For any actuarial risk $S^{(2)}$, we find that

 \item For any product claim $S$ with independent actuarial and financial risks (under $\mathbb{Q}$), we find that

 Hence, the actuarial risk is priced via real-world expectation and the financial risk via risk-neutral expectation.
 In fact, for the Equation \eqref{productformula} to hold, it is sufficient that the financial claim $S^{(1)}$ is independent from the actuarial filtration $\mathcal{F}^{(2)}$. \end{itemize}